 vehicle gets on a steep uphill stretch of highway.
 It does this to save

-the clutches and to help prevent the engine come bogging down.
+the clutches and to help prevent the engine from bogging down.
 Once back

 on a level stretch of road, the computer locks the converter to reduce slippage